rust-lang/reference/src/expressions.md

 [lvalue](expressions.html#lvalues-rvalues-and-temporaries) can be assigned to.
-For other types an index expression `a[b]` is equivalent to `*std::ops::Index::index(&a, b)`, or `*std::opsIndexMut::index_mut(&mut a, b)` when needed in a mutable context (these traits also exist in `core::ops`).
-Just as with methods, Rust will also insert dereference operations on `a` repeatedly until it finds an implementation.
+For other types an index expression `a[b]` is equivalent to `*std::ops::Index::index(&a, b)`, or `*std::opsIndexMut::index_mut(&mut a, b)` in a mutable lvalue context (these traits also exist in `core::ops`).
+Just as with methods, Rust will also insert dereference operations on `a` repeatedly to find an implementation.

 Indices are zero-based, and are of type `usize` for arrays and slices.
 Vector access is bounds-checked at compile-time for constant arrays being accessed